-Summary
+Summary 1

-SECTION A - Business and Performance
+SECTION A - Business and Performance 3

 A.1 Business 3

 A.2 Underwriting Performance 6

 A.3 Investment Performance 8

 A.4 Performance of other activities 8

-A.5 Any other information 9
+A.5 Any other information 8

-SECTION B - System of Governance
+SECTION B - System of Governance 9

-B.1 General information on the system of governance 10
+B.1 General information on the system of governance 9

-B.2 Fit and proper requirements 15
+B.2 Fit and proper requirements 14

-B.3 Risk management system including the Own Risk and Solvency Assessment 16
+B.3 Risk management system including the Own Risk and Solvency Assessment 15

-B.4 Internal control system 23
+B.4 Internal control system 22

-B.5 Internal audit function 24
+B.5 Internal audit function 23

-B.6 Actuarial function
+B.6 Actuarial function 25

-B.7 Outsourcing 27
+B.7 Outsourcing 25

-B.8 Any other information
+B.8 Any other information 27

-SECTION C - Risk Profile
+SECTION C - Risk Profile 28

-C.1 Underwriting risk
+C.1 Underwriting risk 28

-C.2 Market risk
+C.2 Market risk 30

-C.3 Credit risk
+C.3 Credit risk 32

-C.4 Liquidity isk
+C.4 Liquidity isk 33

-C.5 Operational risk
+C.5 Operational risk 34

-C.6 Other material isks
+C.6 Other material isks 36

-C.7 Any other information
+C.7 Any other information 37

-SECTION D - Valuation for Solvency Purposes
+SECTION D - Valuation for Solvency Purposes 38

-D.1 Assets
+D.1 Assets 38

-D.2 Technical provisions 42
+D.2 Technical provisions 40

-D.3 Other liabilities 47
+D.3 Other liabilities 46

-D.4 Alternative methods for valuation 49
+D.4 Alternative methods for valuation 48

-D.5 Any other information 49
+D 5 Any other information 48

-SECTION E - Capital Management 50 E.1 Own funds 50 E.2 Solvency Capital Requirement and Minimum Capital Requirement 52 E.3 Use of the duration-based equity risk sub-module in the calculation of the SCR 54 E.4 Differences between the standard formula and any internal model used 54 E.5 Non-compliance with the MCR and non-compliance with the SCR 54 E.6 Any other information 55 Appendix 1 - Quantitative Reporting Templates 56
+SECTION E - Capital Management 49 E.1 Own funds 49 E.2 Solvency Capital Requirement and Minimum Capital Requirement 51 E.3 Use of the duration-based equity risk sub-module in the calculation of the SCR 53 E.4 Differences between the standard formula and any internal model used 53 E.5 Non-compliance with the MCR and non-compliance with the SCR 53 E.6 Any other information 54 Appendix 1 - Quantitative Reporting Templates 1

 Watford Insurance Company Europe Limited ("WICE" or "the Company") is an insurance company licensed by the Financial Services Commission in Gibraltar.
-WICE was formed and capitalized in mid-2015 to conduct business in Europe.
-The Company targets both personal and commercial lines of Property and Casualty ("P&C") business across the European Union and provides coinsurance capacity to carefully selected lead insurers and direct capacity to MGA business partners.
+WICE was originally formed and capitalized in mid-2015 to conduct business in Europe.
+The Company targets both personal and commercial lines of Property and Casualty ("P&C") business across the European Union and provides direct capacity to carefully selected MGA business partners.
+This strategy has now been revised due to Brexit to focus solely on the UK market.
 WICE carries a financial strength rating of "A-" (Excellent) with a stable outlook from A.M.
 Best Company, or A.M.
 Best, which is the fourth highest of the 15 ratings that A.M.
 Best confers.

 WICE is a wholly owned subsidiary of Watford Re Ltd ("WRL"), a reinsurance company licensed in Bermuda, and an ultimate subsidiary of Watford Holdings Ltd ("WHL" or "Watford").
-WRL is a global property and casualty insurance and reinsurance company, with approximately \$1.2 billion of capital as at December 31, 2017 with operations in Bermuda, the United States, and Europe.
+WRL is a global property and casualty insurance and reinsurance company, with approximately \$1.1 billion of capital as at December 31, 2018 with operations in Bermuda, the United States, and Europe.